-Every day this week Dezeen editor-in-chief Marcus Fairs will pick one of his favourite extracts from our Dezeen Book of Ideas, which is available for just £12 and makes a lovely Christmas gift.
+Every day this week Dezeen editor-in-chief Marcus Fairs will pick one of his favourite extracts from our Dezeen Book of Ideas.
 First up is a homemade toaster by Royal College of Art graduate Thomas Thwaites.

 "I came across this project at the RCA graduation show in June 2009 and it was my favourite exhibit at the show," says Fairs.
 "It highlights how dependent we are on manufactured goods and how far we've come as a society since the days when the goods people needed could be made at home or by local suppliers.
 It also illustrates the incredible economies of scale that mass-production brings."

 "To attempt to make a toaster from scratch is a totally bonkers project and the result is much more expensive, far less functional and superficially way uglier than commercially available ones," Fairs adds.
 "But there is a weird kind of beauty to the end result that is both disturbing and compelling."